USA TODAY Sports. Pictured: Bryce Love and Nick Fitzgerald

 Entering the week, Clemson and Georgia were national-title contenders, and they stayed contenders.
 For Clemson, a nail-biter over Texas A&M may have been the last significant obstacle to the College Football Playoff, as weird as it sounds.
 South Carolina in the final game of the season might not provide much resistance, and Florida State might provide even less.

-Here were some noticeable price changes in the national-title market at offshore sportsbook 5Dimes after a quiet Week 2.
+Here were some noticeable price changes in the national-title market after a quiet Week 2.

 Odds listed as “+170” is the amount a $100 bettor would win.
 So a $100 Alabama bet would win $170.
 A $10 bet on Alabama would win $17.